Tax Control and the Most Frequent Deficiencies in Transfer Pricing

 The most frequently identified problems during tax controls include:

-- inability of the enterprise to adequately explain services provided between related parties; the taxpayer must undoubtedly prove that the provided service was justified, i.e., relates to the recipient's needs and complies with the arm's length principle,
+- inability of the enterprise to sufficiently explain services provided between dependent persons; the taxpayer must undoubtedly demonstrate that the service provided was justified, i.e., related to the recipient's needs and in accordance with the arm's length principle,

 - insufficient or non-existent transfer documentation,